 List of TAC Members

-Thirteen members of the public that were chosen to sit in this technical advisory committee.
-Each represents a section of the public that is impacted by and can give insight on the new stormwater rules.
-The table below lists each member of the TAC, what stakeholder they represent, and what they are associated with.
+Thirteen members of various interest groups were chosen to sit on this TAC.
+Each represents an interest group that is impacted by and can give insight on the new stormwater rules.
+The table below lists each member of the TAC, what stakeholder they represent, and the organization they are associated with.

 Table 1: TAC Members